bayareadads/org/README.md

 #### When is the next meet-up?
 - Ask in [Slack](https://bayareadads.herokuapp.com/)!

+#### Can you help me find a doctor / specialist / babysitter?
+- Probably!
+You can check our [wiki of resources](https://github.com/bayareadads/org/wiki), or inquire in Slack.

 #### I have an idea for a dads hack-session / skate session / BBQ / other!
 - Great!
 We are always looking for new organizers, mentors, and helpers.
 Raise your hand in Slack.